US antitrust enforcers tackle digital platforms in new merger guidelines

-WASHINGTON : New draft guidelines released by U.S. antitrust enforcers on Wednesday lay the groundwork for tougher scrutiny of planned mergers by Big Tech companies like Amazon.com and Alphabet's Google.
+WASHINGTON: New draft guidelines released by US antitrust enforcers on Wednesday (Jul 19) lay the groundwork for tougher scrutiny of planned mergers by Big Tech companies like Amazon.com and Alphabet's Google.

 The Biden administration has taken a tougher stance on mergers, filing some aggressive challenges.
 It had two court losses just last week.
 Several challenges go before judges in the next few months, including the Justice Department's fight against JetBlue's purchase of Spirit.